MedYassinHamdi/multicast/README.md

 ## Overview
 This is a simple demonstration of how **Java Multicast Sockets** work.
 The application consists of:
-- **MulticastSender**: GUI application to send messages to all receivers in a multicast group
+- **multicast.MulticastSender**: GUI application to send messages to all receivers in a multicast group
-- **MulticastReceiver**: GUI application to receive multicast messages
+- **multicast.MulticastReceiver**: GUI application to receive multicast messages
 - Multiple receivers can run simultaneously, each with a unique user ID

 ## What is Multicast?